-Koala is proudly Australian made and so is their marketing team, which means that all their ads showcase the same sense of humour Australians know and love.
-There’s plenty of references to local culture and idiosyncrasies, making each ad quintessentially Aussie.
+Koala is proudly Australian made and so is their marketing team, which means that all their ads showcase the same sense of humour we Aussies know and love.
+There’s plenty of references to local culture and idiosyncrasies, making each ad quintessentially Australian.

 They Take Risks

-Now, with Youtube and the prevalence of social media marketing in mind, it would seem that traditional marketing techniques would be redundant in making your presence known.
-In fact, it may not even seem cost effective seeing as hardly anyone is willing to pay the price tag for a television ad or the bill of a billboard.
-Koala’s marketing director, Tom Doyle however, commented that the brands foray into traditional ads is an attempt to circulate buzz online as well.
+Now, with YouTube and the prevalence of social media marketing in mind, it would seem that traditional marketing techniques would be redundant in making your presence known.
+In fact, it may not even seem cost effective, as hardly anyone is willing to pay the price tag for a television ad or the bill of a billboard.
+However, Koala’s marketing director, Tom Doyle, commented that the brands foray into traditional ads is an attempt to circulate buzz online as well.
 Bringing their strategy full circle.

 Doyle stated that Koala’s efforts have produced thousands of consumer comments online and increased their social engagement.
 They’ve been tagged in a plethora of posts too.

 “I think the total reach for our billboard related posts online is over 10M people,” he concludes.